From career to impact : How gender shapes science and innovation?

 Session 2 – Scientific Production and Dissemination

-Mariya Shcherbyna, Visiting Researcher, Department of Management and Production Engineering (DIGEP), Politecnico di Torino, Italy; Department of Philosophy, Cultural Studies and Information Activities, V. Dahl East Ukrainian National University, Kyiv, Ukraine
+Mariya Shcherbyna, Visiting Researcher, Department of Management and Production Engineering (DIGEP), Politecnico di Torino, Torino, Italy, Department of Philosophy, Cultural Studies and Information Activities, V. Dahl East Ukrainian National University, Kyiv, Ukraine

-Greta Temporin, PhD Student in Management, Department of Management and Production Engineering (DIGEP), Politecnico di Torino, Italy
+Greta Temporin, PhD student in Management, Department of Management and Production Engineering (DIGEP), Politecnico di Torino, Torino, Italy

 - 11/02/2025Une IA au masculin !
 Quels enjeux, quel avenir ?